scrabbletank/farhome-rules/rulesdoc.md

 For the next 4 hours you can breathe in water.

 ##### Sapping Poison
 On hit inflicts poison 1, or poison 2 on a critical.
-The creature does not benefit from expertise while poisoned.
+The creature does not benefit from expertise or rerolls while poisoned.
 Lasts for 10 minutes.

 ##### Stamina Potion
 Removes a level of exhaustion and refreshes a feat that requires a rest before it can be used again.